alab90/instacartpython/README.md

 Inform what this strategy might look like to ensure Instacart targets the right customer profiles with the appropriate products.

 Key questions include:
-+_What are the e busiest days of the week and hours of the day?_
++_What are the busiest days of the week and hours of the day?_
 +_Are particular times of the day when people spend the most money?_
 +_Are there differences in ordering habits based on a customer’s loyalty status?_
 +_Are there differences in ordering habits based on a customer’s region?_